 Businesses sometimes engage in activity that is fraudulent and/or illegal in an attempt to increase earnings.
 In New Jersey, employees who disclose or threaten to disclose such activities are protected under the Conscientious Employee Protection Act (CEPA).
-This statute states that an employer may not take retaliatory action against an employee who discloses or threatens to disclose fraudulent or criminal activity in violation of the law, or against an employee who refuses to participate in an activity which the employee reasonably believes in is violation of a law.
+This statute states that an employer may not take retaliatory action against an employee who discloses or threatens to disclose fraudulent or criminal activity in violation of the law, or against an employee who refuses to participate in an activity that the employee reasonably believes is in violation of the law.
 If you have challenged such acts in the workplace, it is imperative that you understand your rights and options.

-Restrictive Covenant Litigation and Counseling
+Restrictive Covenant Litigation And Counseling

-In addition to litigation claims, our attorneys provide advice and counsel in drafting and reviewing employee manuals, employee contracts, non-compete agreements / restrictive covenants, non-solicitation and confidentiality agreements.
+In addition to litigation claims, our attorneys provide advice and counsel in drafting and reviewing employee manuals, employee contracts, non-compete agreements/restrictive covenants, nonsolicitation and confidentiality agreements.
 Our highly sophisticated and well-rounded litigation capabilities are the driving forces behind our success and results.

-We have experience working with union and non-union companies.
-For non-union companies, this includes avoiding audits and review of policies and procedures.
+We have experience working with union and nonunion companies.
+For nonunion companies, this includes avoiding audits and review of policies and procedures.
 For unionized companies, this includes negotiating contracts and collective bargaining agreements with unions as well as grievances that occur after the formation of a contract.